 Why CREA Mont-Blanc?

-Since its creation in 1996, CREA Mont-Blanc has dedicated itself to combining high quality ecological research with education initiatives and has established itself as a pioneer for citizen science in France.
-At CREA Mont-Blanc, we believe that science cannot exist in a bubble, separated from the general public, and are passionate about sharing our research, our approach and our knowledge with citizens of all ages and from all walks of life.
+Since its creation, CREA Mont-Blanc has dedicated itself to carrying on that legacy and combining high quality ecological research with education initiatives and has established itself as a pioneer for citizen science in France.
+At CREA Mont-Blanc, we believe that science cannot exist in a bubble, separated from the general public, and we are passionate about sharing our research, our approach and our knowledge with citizens of all ages and from all walks of life.
 Over the years, we have gained extensive experience leading trip of citizen scientists, and began expanding our programs to English-speaking audiences in early 2017.

 Anne Delestrade, PhD in Ecology